 Lynne Shedlock, PEL Communications Director and Research Associate

-Prior to PEL, Lynne served as Communications Director for Lackawanna County, where she was press secretary, handled all facets of county marketing and communications, and served as a representative of the Commissioners’ Office.
+Prior to PEL, Lynne served as communications director for Lackawanna County, where she was press secretary, handled all facets of county marketing and communications, and served as a representative of the Commissioners’ Office.
 She also worked for 20 years as a municipal government and education reporter, receiving several statewide and national awards for her reporting.
-Lynne earned a BS in newspaper journalism from Syracuse University and a certificate from Penn State Harrisburg in economic development.
-She is a member of the Pennsylvania Economic Development Association; a board member of Scranton Tomorrow, a volunteer economic and community development organization; a member of the volunteer Lackawanna County Budget Committee; and a former board member of the Lackawanna County Visitors Bureau.
+Lynne earned a BS in journalism from Syracuse University and a certificate from Penn State Harrisburg in economic development.
+She is a member of the Pennsylvania Economic Development Association; board secretary for Scranton Tomorrow, a volunteer economic and community development organization; and a former board member of the Lackawanna County Visitors Bureau.